-All students are expected to abide by professional standards as set forth in the RNABC Standards for Nursing Practice in BC and the Canadian Nurses Association (CNA) Code of Ethics for Registered Nurses (1997).
+In addition to all University and Program expectations, all students are expected to abide by professional standards as set forth in the current CRNBC Professional Standards for Registered Nurses and Nurse Practitioners and the Canadian Nurses Association (CNA) Code of Ethics for Registered Nurses.
 Violation of professional standards may result in suspension or dismissal from the program or the educational institution.